etfriedman/spotiline/README.md

 ## What does it do?

 ![Alt Text](https://i.imgur.com/y4bJpdj.gif)
-1. shows current album cover (does not switch covers, that is WIP)
+1. Shows current album cover (does not switch covers, that is WIP)
 2. Shows Title, Author of song.
 3. Live progress through song, song length.
 ----